NavaneethaCSR/Titanic-Survival-Prediction/README.md

 # Titanic-Survival-Prediction

-1. The dataset is loaded directly from a public Google Sheets CSV link and contains information about Titanic passengers such as:
+1. The dataset is loaded directly from a public Google Sheets CSV link and selected relevant feature  and target variable about Titanic passengers such as:

-PassengerId

 Pclass